 If you are a Dallas commercial vehicle driver or possess a commercial driver’s license (CDL) and are pulled over on suspicion of driving while intoxicated (DWI) or driving under the influence (DUI) of alcohol or drugs, you could face severe CDL suspensions, revocations or disqualifications.

 A commercial driver’s privileges are usually disqualified after drinking and driving, or committing other acts related to DWI.
-Under Texas law, if an individual is disqualified, their privileges to operate a commercial motor vehicle are withdrawn, including license suspension, cancellation or revocation.
+Under Texas law, if an individual is disqualified, their privileges to operate a commercial motor vehicle are withdrawn, including license suspension, cancellation, or revocation.

 If your commercial driver’s license has been suspended due to a DWI-related offense, it is important to hire an experienced Dallas DWI attorney who will make every effort to help you reinstate your license.

-Dallas Commercial Driver’s License Suspension Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX
+Commercial Driver’s License Suspension Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

-If your CDL was suspended for DWI-related acts in Dallas or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact The Law Offices of Richard C. McConathy.
+If your CDL was suspended for DWI-related acts in Dallas or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.

 Attorney Richard McConathy will help you fight your commercial license suspension and make every effort to help you reinstate your license.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your commercial driver’s license suspension.
+Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your commercial driver’s license suspension.

 CDL Implied Consent in Texas

 Under Tex.
 Transp.
-Code Ann. § 522.102, a commercial driver is considered to have given implied consent to alcohol concentration or controlled substance testing in the breath, urine, or blood while stopped or arrested on suspicion of DWI when driving the commercial vehicle.
+Code Ann. § 522.102, a commercial driver is considered to have given implied consent to an alcohol concentration or controlled substance testing in the breath, urine, or blood while stopped or arrested on suspicion of DWI when driving the commercial vehicle.

 An officer must have probable cause to believe the driver is under the influence of alcohol or drugs when requesting the individual submit to testing.